digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/VerificationLetter/Verification.md

 ---
-description: Information on how to get an official Ford Verification Letter for the 1999-2002 Ford Falcon AU (will work with other similar models)
+description: how to get an official Ford Verification Letter.
+Will work with other similar models
 ---

 # Verification Letters